deeponion/deeponion/doc/REST-interface.md

 The REST API can be enabled with the `-rest` option.

-The interface runs on the same port as the JSON-RPC interface, by default port 9332 for mainnet, port 19332 for testnet, and port 19443 for regtest.
+The interface runs on the same port as the JSON-RPC interface, by default port 18580 for mainnet, port 28580 for testnet.

 Supported API
 -------------